When you combine the two words “development” and “operations” in one, you get DevOps. But aside from the origin of its name, what is DevOps?

 Another thing to note, working together is one of the fundamentals when it comes to integrating yourself in a specific industry, but here, you get a new meaning to it.
 Gone are the methods that rely on isolation and mere transmission – with DevOps, both the team of operations and development engineers are placed in the same working environment all throughout the development process of each project.

-How does DevOps work?
+What is DevOps and How does DevOps work?

-There are also a few cases where the teams allotted for quality assurance and security are also incorporated into the singular team – the reason for this is because it effectively speeds up the process of quality checking and safeguarding, which in turns, speeds up the delivery of the systems and software all while ensuring that the process and the products offered are high-quality and extremely reliable.
+There are also a few cases where the teams allotted for quality assurance and security are also incorporated into the singular team – the reason for this is that it effectively speeds up the process of quality checking and safeguarding, which in turn, speeds up the delivery of the systems and software all while ensuring that the process and the products offered are high-quality and extremely reliable.
 With this team and the various advancements in technology today, customers are satisfied and provided with more value to work with.

 The formed singular team will be tasked with overseeing the overall lifecycle involving the development and production.
-The primary goal should be that the process is optimized, efficient, and it will ultimately help the organization understand and comprehend what the consumers need, then developing fixes and improvements to help solve those needs.
+The primary goal should be that the process is optimized, and efficient, and it will ultimately help the organization understand and comprehend what the consumers need, then develop fixes and improvements to help solve those needs.

 Even if it sounds easy, a change as drastic as this cannot be done easily – as they say, Rome was not built in a day.
 In the DevOps approach to development, updates are made smaller BUT are released much more frequently, contrary to the traditional ways where updates were done large-scale but took weeks or months for development.
 This new process lowers the risks of complications because bugs can be found faster, and it is much easier to identify what went wrong in the latest released update.